Extending the Kingdom of God Among Urban Secularists and Beyond

-To be delivered this morning at the Society of Vineyard Scholars meeting in Minneapolis, MN
+Note: This paper was originally delivered at the 2012 Society of Vineyard Scholars in Minneapolis, MN.

-The great New England divine Jonathan Edwards (1703-1758) penned perhaps his greatest work, A Treatise Concerning Religious Affections,[1] in the aftermath of one of the most remarkable religious events in American history—The (First) Great Awakening (1740-1741).
-By the time he wrote Affections Edwards was already known as the chief apologist for an outpouring of the Spirit that had resulted as much as a quarter of the total population of New England professing conversion to Christ.
-Yet, in a tellingly autobiographical passage, Edwards opens Religious Affections with the declaration that the real winner of the Great Awakening had not been the church, but Satan.
+The great New England divine, Jonathan Edwards (1703-1758), penned perhaps his greatest work, A Treatise Concerning Religious Affections,[1] in the aftermath of one of the more remarkable religious events in American history—the (First) Great Awakening (1740-1741).
+By the time he wrote Religious Affections, Edwards was already known as the chief apologist for an outpouring of the Spirit that had resulted as much as a quarter of the total population of New England professing conversion to Christ (See, Paparazzi in the Hands of an Angry God).
+Yet, in an anguished autobiographical passage, Edwards opens his book with a startling admission: the real winner of the Great Awakening was not the church, but Satan.

 “I have seen the devil prevail… against… the late great revival of religion in New England, so happy and promising in its beginning.”[2]

-What is interesting for our discussion today is where Edwards placed the blame for this Satanic victory: the failure of the stage-theory used by all New England pastors to guide seekers from initial stirrings to genuine conversion and spiritual maturity.
-This Puritan “morphology of conversion” comprised of seven distinct stages[3] was the centerpiece for nearly all preaching and spiritual counsel in New England.[4]
-Despite one of the most remarkable outpourings of the Spirit in history, resulting in tremendous spiritual hunger, enormous crowds, and multiplied professions of faith, Edwards believed that the Puritan stage-theory “sevenfold veil of prejudice” had actually left the church in New England in worse shape than it had been before this “mighty pouring out of the Spirit of God.”
+What is interesting for our discussion today is where “America’s greatest theologian” placed the blame for this Satanic victory: the failure of the stage-theory used by all New England pastors to guide seekers from initial stirrings to genuine conversion and spiritual maturity.
+This Puritan “morphology of conversion” comprised of seven distinct stages [3] was the centerpiece for nearly all preaching and spiritual counsel in New England.[4]
+Despite one of the more remarkable religious movements in history marked by great spiritual hunger, enormous crowds, and multiplied professions of faith, Edwards believed that the Puritan stage-theory “sevenfold veil of prejudice” had actually left the church in New England in worse shape than it had been before this “mighty pouring out of the Spirit of God.”
 (More on why later.)

-My remarks today deal with the stage-theory in use by a new generation of Christian leaders—also based in New England—who are seeking God for another society-wide spiritual awakening among, not among biblically literate Puritans, but among post-Christian urban skeptics.
+My remarks today deal with a different stage-theory in use by a new generation of Christian leaders—also based in New England—who are seeking God for another society-wide spiritual awakening not among biblically literate Puritans, but post-Christian urban skeptics.
 I invoke the thoughts of Jonathan Edwards in hopes of highlighting just how crucial this conversation might prove for the future of faith in America.
-For, as Edwards painfully discovered in the Great Awakening, every Christian leader shapes their ministry and the lives of their followers from a framework of an assumed spiritual stage-theory (whether they realize it or not).
-The only question is whether or not that stage-theory is up to the challenge of guiding individuals, congregations, and even society-wide movements of God’s Spirit towards spiritual maturity.
-As in Edwards day, developing such a stage-theory will require a collaborative project of careful intellectual, theological, and practical reflection, of which this paper is nothing more than a preliminary remark.
+For as Edwards painfully discovered in the Great Awakening, every Christian leader shapes their ministry and the lives of their followers from within the framework of an assumed spiritual stage-theory (whether they realize it or not.)
+The critical question is whether or not that Christian leader has thoroughly their stage-theory to see if it is up to the task of guiding individuals, congregations, and society-shaping movements toward spiritual maturity and social justice.
+As in Edwards’ day, developing such a stage-theory will require a collaborative project of careful intellectual, theological, and practical reflection, of which this paper is little more than a preliminary remark.

 BLUE OCEAN FAITH

-One of the more unique and influential “identities” surfacing in the Vineyard movement over the past decade has grown from “Blue Ocean”[5] churches seeking to apply of M. Scott Peck’s four-stages of spiritual development to church practice.
-Peck’s paradigm was first applied to local church practice by Dave Schmelzer and Charles Park in the Cambridge (MA) Vineyard Christian Fellowship[6] and was chronicled in Schmelzer’s 2008 book Not the Religious Type[7].
-Peck’s model has significantly shaped, not only the Cambridge Vineyard’s cultural engagement and rapid growth in a highly secularized and radically “unchurched” city, it has become an influential paradigm for the growing Blue Ocean movement as a whole.
+One of the more unique and influential “identities” surfacing in the Vineyard movement over the past decade has been “Blue Ocean”[5] churches seeking to apply M. Scott Peck’s four-stages of spiritual development to church practice.
+Peck’s paradigm first applied to the local church by Dave Schmelzer and Charles Park in the Cambridge (MA) Vineyard Christian Fellowship[6] and chronicled in Schmelzer’s 2008 book Not the Religious Type[7] significantly shaped, not only the Cambridge Vineyard’s cultural engagement and rapid growth in a highly secularized and radically “unchurched” city, but also the growing Blue Ocean movement as a whole.

-Unfortunately, as easy to understand and helpful as Peck’s four-stage model might be, its incomplete and oversimplified summary of developmental psychology, coupled with its disconnection from theological and spiritual direction paradigms not only limits its usefulness for guiding congregants into spiritual maturity, in time it could even prove as dangerous as the Puritan morphology scheme.
+Unfortunately, as helpful as Peck’s four-stage model might be, its incomplete and oversimplified summary of developmental psychology, coupled with its disconnection from deeper theological and spiritual direction paradigms not only limits its usefulness for guiding congregants into spiritual maturity, in time it could even prove as dangerous as the Puritan morphology scheme.

-In this paper I will briefly explore Peck’s framework and the strengths of its Blue Ocean application in reaching skeptical secular communities, as well as the dilemmas of this paradigm stemming from weaknesses in Peck’s foundational model.
-I will then offer preliminary starting points for developing a more robust development theory based in a broader understanding of stage-theory and theological reflection.
+In this paper, I will briefly explore Peck’s framework and the strengths of its Blue Ocean application in reaching skeptical secular communities, as well as the dilemmas of this paradigm stemming from weaknesses in Peck’s foundational model.
+I will then offer preliminary starting points for developing a more robust development theory based upon a broader understanding of stage-theory and theological reflection.

 M. SCOTT PECK AND BLUE OCEAN THOUGHT